SITES-spectral/phenotag/docs/annotation_system.md

    - Updates completion statistics during each save operation
    - Preserves annotation time tracking for reporting

-4. **Force Save on Context Changes**:
+4. **Self-Contained Saving**:
    - Annotations are automatically saved when:
-     - Changing days in the calendar
+     - Clicking the "Save Annotations" button in the popover
-     - Changing instruments
-     - Changing stations
-     - Changing years or months
-     - Scanning for new images
-     - Clearing day selection
-   - These saves occur to ensure data safety and update completion status
+     - Clicking outside the popover to close it
+     - Marking an image as "No annotation needed"
+   - No need for explicit saves when changing days, instruments, or stations
+   - Each annotation is managed within its own popover context

 5. **Progress Visualization**:
    - Shows progress bar for day completion